 - Look for someone flexible.
 A good copy editor doesn’t just rigidly conform everything to Proper Grammar, especially if you’re writing fiction or popular non-fiction.
 They need to understand “voice”.
 But if you only have a choice between a grammar tyrant or a dreamer with no attention to detail, go for the tyrant but make sure you have the edit done using Track Changes.
 That way, you can easily reject anything that doesn’t match your author voice!

-- What is a beta reader and why do I need one?
+Find the other articles in this series here: What is a beta reader and why do I need one?

 What do you think?
 How have beta readers helped you?
 What tasks were they best at?
 Will you change your approach to briefing beta readers?